yeslogic/prince-docs/docs/styling.md

 ```
 This rule moves the footnotes area to the left side of a page.

-Footnotes are created with the `float` property (see also [Floats](#floats)): an element can be removed from the normal flow of the document by styling it with the `footnote` value.
+Footnotes are created with the [`float`](css-props#prop-float) property (see also [Floats](#floats)): an element can be removed from the normal flow of the document by styling it with the `footnote` value.
 This creates a footnote call in the place where the element would be in its natural flow, and moves the element's content to the bottom of the page.
 The footnote marker is rendered outside the footnote in the left margin area, and the footnote is displayed as a block element.

-The property `footnote-display` can be used to change the default display of footnotes: besides the default `block` display, they can be also treated as `inline` elements.
+The property [`footnote-display`](css-props#prop-footnote-display) can be used to change the default display of footnotes: besides the default `block` display, they can be also treated as `inline` elements.
 The value `compact` leaves it up to Prince to determine whether to display the footnote as a block or inline element: if two or more footnotes fit on one line, they will be treated as inline elements to take up less space.

 Making a footnote into an inline element moves the footnote marker into the footnote box as the first inline box inside the footnote.

-The `float` property offers also the value `inline-footnote`, which is another mechanism to transform the footnote into an inline element.
+The [`float`](css-props#prop-float) property offers also the value `inline-footnote`, which is another mechanism to transform the footnote into an inline element.

-In a multi-column layout, footnotes can be rendered at the bottom of the page as normal footnotes, or alternatively at the bottom of each column by using the values `prince-column-footnote` or `prince-column-inline-footnote` for the `float` property.
+In a multi-column layout, footnotes can be rendered at the bottom of the page as normal footnotes, or alternatively at the bottom of each column by using the values `prince-column-footnote` or `prince-column-inline-footnote` for the [`float`](css-props#prop-float) property.
 See also [Prince extensions to floats](#prince-extensions-to-floats).

 In some situations it might happen that footnotes do not fit on the page on which the footnote call was placed.
-It might be desirable to tie the footnote to the same page as the call - the `prince-footnote-policy` can be of help.
+It might be desirable to tie the footnote to the same page as the call - the property [`prince-footnote-policy`](css-props#prop-prince-footnote-policy) can be of help.
 The following example instructs Prince to move the line with the footnote call to the next page, in order to keep it on the same page as the footnote itself:

 ```
     p {